qoobes/stekki/creation.md

 So replace the picture you marked as `nice.jpg` with another one you'd like to use, in my case it's <a href="http://bosnae.info/wp-content/uploads/2017/01/radimlja_visitmycountry.jpg" target="_blank">this</a> one.

+<p style="color: red;"><strong>Now I've decided to deviate from my original design and add another image below the first one, this is done to accommodate the empty space on smaller displays due to the aspect ratio of the image itself**</strong> </p>

+The difference is that the second image will be "optional", by adding onto it `class="d-lg-none"`, you tell bootstrap not to display it on larger displays.

 After that, we need to change the text, the header stays, so I'll just change my `<p>` element to something a little bit more fitting.
 This is what I came up with, but you're free to use your own text.

 ```plaintext